-Myofascial release is a gentle, hands-on, bodywork technique that works deeply into the body to ease chronic pain and restore alignment and mobility to muscles and joints.
+Myofascial release is a gentle, hands-on technique that works deeply into the body to ease chronic pain, improve mobility and correct overall body alignment.

-Myofascial release benefits both the most sensitive clients with chronic pain conditions and those with deep tissue restrictions from injury and overuse.
+Myofascial release benefits both the most sensitive clients with chronic pain conditions and those with deep tissue restrictions from injury or overuse.

 What is Myofascial Release or MFR

 Fascia = the main connective tissue in the body

 Fascia is the main connective tissue in the body.
 It surrounds every cell, muscle, bone, nerve, blood vessel, and organ in the body, creating a three-dimensional web from head to toe.
 Like other body tissues, fascia can become damaged by injury, overuse, and other trauma and stress.
 This damage can lead to myofascial restrictions.

 Myofascial release works directly on fascia to remove restrictions, ease chronic pain and restore alignment and mobility to muscles and joints.
 As research into fascia becomes more prevalent, myofascial release has been described as ‘the medicine of the 21st century’, becoming widely used by physiotherapists, osteopaths, medical doctors and sports coaches to treat physical injuries and ease chronic pain conditions.